-To find the best instant camera for every situation, we bought the very best on the market and put them through the wringer, side-by-side.
-We split our tests into 4 distinct metrics - image quality, user friendliness, image settings, and film cost.
-In the following sections we'll dive into the details on the specific tests we conducted within each metric, and how we scored each product.
+To find the best instant camera for every situation, we bought the very best on the market and put them through the wringer side-by-side.
+We split our tests into five distinct metrics: image quality, user-friendliness, camera features, and battery.
+In the following sections, we'll dive into the details of the specific tests we conducted within each metric and how we scored each product.

-Our more holistic testing involved using all of the cameras in the real world, taking them to parties, to pubs, and on trips, to see how easy it was to get a good photo under real-life conditions.
+We also tested all of the cameras in real-world settings, taking them to parties, pubs, and on trips to see how easy or challenging it was to get a good photo under real-life conditions.

 Having taken hundreds of photos for our image quality testing, we had plenty of opportunities to assess each camera's general user-friendliness.
 In scoring how easy each camera was to use, we focused on three main criteria.
 First was the learning curve: can the camera be passed around a party for anyone to pick up and snap pics with, or does it take some time to figure out the controls?
 Next was convenience: how do the size, weight, and shape affect portability, and how comfortable is it to shoot with?
 Lastly, we considered each camera's development process: how long does it take for the camera to print and for the photo to develop?
 Are the prints sensitive to certain conditions like temperature or light while developing?
 And how many prints are usable versus wasted or damaged?

 Some cameras offer almost endless adjustability over the resulting image, while others are basically fully-automatic and don't allow you to do anything more than point and click.
 In this metric, we scored each camera on the creative controls offered, such as the ability to adjust the flash, use filters, and take multiple exposures.
 We compared the useful features on the camera's body, like a review screen, selfie mirror, and tripod dock.
 We also considered other additional features, like digital storage, detachable lenses, or compatibility with an app.